guilhermetrindade/Password-generator/README.md

 # Password generator
-application to generate passwords made in React Native.
+Application to generate passwords made in React Native.